algobulls/algobulls_help_site/docs/developers.md

 * **Load** - Write Python code in a Jupyter Notebook to [upload](https://algobulls.github.io/pyalgotrading/upload/) your strategy into your AlgoBulls account for testing.

 * **Test** - Write Python code in a Jupyter Notebook to test your strategy into your AlgoBulls account for testing.
-Alternatively, login to the AlgoBulls Website to access you account and test your strategy.
+Alternatively, login to the AlgoBulls Website to access your account and test your strategy.

     [See how to test using Python code](https://algobulls.github.io/pyalgotrading/testing/) | [See how to test using your account](/member/paperback)

 * **Execute** - Write Python code in a Jupyter Notebook to execute Real Trading in your Portfolio using your strategy.
-Alternatively, login to the AlgoBulls Website to access you account and start Real Trading on  your strategy.
+Alternatively, login to the AlgoBulls Website to access your account and start Real Trading on your strategy.

     [See how to trade using Python code](https://algobulls.github.io/pyalgotrading/testing/) | [See how to trade using your account](/member/portfolio)